 Prelude: A Funny (?)
 Thing Happened on the Way to the Capitol Riot

 On Jan.
-6, 2021, Trump supporters stormed the US Capitol to protest Joe Biden’s inauguration, among them lo-fi musicians John Maus and Ariel Pink.
+6, 2021, Trump supporters protested Joe Biden’s inauguration at the Capitol, with lo-fi musicians John Maus and Ariel Pink in attendance.
 The news came as somewhat of a surprise to many fans and followers of genres not typically associated with political conservatism.

 Our surprised reaction to the news led us to start questioning our perceptions of the relationships between fandoms and subcultures created around music genres and their perceived political affiliations, particularly as they manifest online.
 As a result, we dove into an exploration of the interplay between music genres, their associated subcultures and politics throughout history, how similar dynamics carry on to the present day, and the internet’s role in facilitating these relationships.